 No matter how many great things made up that life, now that we know the truth, it’s completely impossible to disentangle the good from the shit.

 And so it is in this same mindset that I seem to recall and reflect upon most things in my former life.
-Part of me mourns when I see pictures of G’s first few days of life knowing that my delivery was delayed because #3 had potentially exposed me to an STD.
+Part of me mourns when I see pictures of The Girl’s first few days of life knowing that my delivery was delayed because #3 had potentially exposed me to an STD.
 And when I see pics of friends proudly displaying their new babes from a hospital bed I remind myself to send love to them and not feel sorrow at what I didn’t experience that day.
 I see photos from my beloved honeymoon and wonder when he was checking his emails from his Ashley Madison account.
 And while I know that there were good times, and that my focus should be on my beautiful daughter and not what I had to go through or what else was happening, science tells us that a woman’s mind does not naturally compartmentalize her thoughts, memories and emotions.
 So not only has this life called upon me to live through a completely abnormal, unnatural and traumatic experience, but my ability to actually come out of this stronger requires my brain to also do something unnatural and separate the two stories, the memories from the new truths, the perceived life and the reality.

 There are places and things in my life that I have been successful at creating new associations for.
 Like taking my children on a solo vaca to a local resort town that used to be an annual family trip.
 Evolving former traditions in which #3 had previously led and guided to now make a place for our new, smaller family.
 And I feel like we’re doing ok.
 But then sometimes, Facebook reminds me of just how much grief I still have to process.
 But maybe I can use this grief to experience my good days with a little more gratitude and a whole lot more presence.